 '''

-import os

 filename = os.environ.get('PYTHONSTARTUP')

 if filename and os.path.isfile(filename):

-execfile(filename)
+exec(open(filename).read())

 '''

 2.2.5 The Customization Modules

 Python provides two hooks to let you customize it: sitecustomize and usercustomize.
 To see how it works, you need first to find the location of your user site-packages directory.
 Start Python and run this code: